changm/SilkDocs/silk.md

 ###Widget, Compositor, CompositorVsyncDispatcher, GeckoTouchDispatcher Shutdown Procedure
 Shutdown Process

 When the [nsBaseWidget's destructor runs](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp?from=nsBaseWidget.cpp#221) - It calls nsBaseWidget::DestroyCompositor on the *Gecko Main Thread*.
-The main issue is that we destroy the Compositor through the nsBaseWidget, so the widget will not be kept alive by the nsRefPtr on the CompositorVsyncObserver.
+The main issue is that we destroy the Compositor through the nsBaseWidget, and the widget will not be kept alive by the nsRefPtr on the CompositorVsyncObserver.

 During nsBaseWidget::DestroyCompositor, we first destroy the CompositorChild.
 This sends a sync IPC call to CompositorParent::RecvStop, which calls [CompositorParent::Destroy](http://dxr.mozilla.org/mozilla-central/source/gfx/layers/ipc/CompositorParent.cpp?from=CompositorParent.cpp#474).
 During this time, the *main thread* is blocked on the parent process.
 CompositorParent::Destroy runs on the *Compositor thread* and cleans up some resources, including setting the **CompositorVsyncObserver** to nullptr.
 CompositorParent::Destroy also explicitly keeps the CompositorParent alive and posts another task to run CompositorParent::DeferredDestroy on the Compositor loop so that all ipdl code can finish executing.
 The **CompositorVsyncObserver** removes itself as a reference to the **GeckoTouchDispatcher**.

 Once CompositorParent::RecvStop finishes, the *main thread* in the parent process continues destroying nsBaseWidget. nsBaseWidget posts another task to [DeferedDestroyCompositor on the main thread](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp#168).
 At the same time, the *Compositor thread* is executing tasks until CompositorParent::DeferredDestroy runs.
-Now we have a two tasks as both the nsBaseWidget:DeferredDestroyCompositor releases a reference to the Compositor on the *main thread* and the CompositorParent::DeferredDestroy releases a reference to the Compositor on the *compositor thread*.
+Now we have a two tasks as both the nsBaseWidget::DeferredDestroyCompositor releases a reference to the Compositor on the *main thread* and the CompositorParent::DeferredDestroy releases a reference to the Compositor on the *compositor thread*.
 Finally, the CompositorParent itself is destroyed on the *main thread* once both deferred destroy's execute.

 With the **CompositorVsyncObserver**, any accesses to the widget after nsBaseWidget::~nsBaseWidget executes are invalid.
 While the sync call to CompositorParent::RecvStop executes, we set the CompositorVsyncObserver to null.
-If the CompositorVsyncObserver's vsync notification executes on the *hardware vsync thread*, it will post a task to the Compositor loop and reference an invalid widget.
-In addition, posting a task to the CompositorLoop would also be invalid as we could destroy the Compositor before the Vsync's tasks executes.
+Since the CompositorVsyncObserver's vsync notification executes on the *hardware vsync thread*, it will post a task to the Compositor loop and reference an invalid widget.
+Posting a task to the CompositorLoop is invalid as we could destroy the Compositor before the Vsync's tasks executes.
 Any accesses to the widget between the time the nsBaseWidget's destructor runs and the CompositorVsyncObserver's destructor runs on the *main thread* aren't safe yet a hardware vsync event could occur between these times.
 Thus, we explicitly shut down vsync events in the **CompositorVsyncDispatcher** during nsBaseWidget destruction.

-The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and Compositor race to destroy on different threads.
+The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and CompositorVsyncObserver race to destroy on different threads.
 Whichever thread finishes destroying last will hold the last reference to the **CompositorVsyncDispatcher**, which destroys the object.

 #Refresh Driver
 The Refresh Driver is ticked from a [single active timer](http://dxr.mozilla.org/mozilla-central/source/layout/base/nsRefreshDriver.cpp?from=nsRefreshDriver.cpp#11).
 The assumption is that there are multiple **RefreshDrivers** connected to a single **RefreshTimer**.
-There are multiple **RefreshTimers**, an active and an inactive **RefreshTimer**.
+There are multiple **RefreshTimers**: an active and an inactive **RefreshTimer**.
 Each Tab has its own **RefreshDriver**, which connects to one of the global **RefreshTimers**.
 The **RefreshTimers** execute on the *Main Thread* and tick their connected **RefreshDrivers**.
 We do not want to break this model of multiple **RefreshDrivers** per a limited set of global **RefreshTimers**.
 Each **RefreshDriver** switches between the active and inactive **RefreshTimer**, which already occurs before Silk.

 Instead, we create a new **RefreshTimer**, the **VsyncRefreshTimer** which ticks based on vsync messages.
 We replace the current active timer with a **VsyncRefreshTimer**.
 All tabs will then tick based on this new active timer.
 Since the **RefreshTimer** has a lifetime of the process, we only need to create a single **RefreshTimerVsyncDispatcher** per **Display** when Firefox starts.
 Even if we do not have any content processes, the Chrome process will still need a **VsyncRefreshTimer**, thus we can associate the **RefreshTimerVsyncDispatcher** with each **Display**.